 Each channel path can select between two inputs 1 and 2.
 This is usually done using the Input/Output panel for the currently assigned fader.
 As an option, these buttons can be duplicated for each path on this panel.
-This can be either two buttons (shown left), or just one (shown below).
+Input 1 is selected when the button LED is off, and input 2 is selected with the button LED on.